iotaledger/iota-wiki/internal/learn/about-iota/data-transfer.md

 The IOTA protocol categorizes these information packages into different types and handles certain types differently than others.
 Therefore, every message sent to the network must contain a unique label as an identifier that describes exactly what this message is and what should be done with it.
 Only with this information "printed" on the 'label', a node will accept and process a message.
 This can be understood as similar to filling out a label before sending a package using your local postal service.

-A more detailed description of this process on the protocol level can be found [here](https://github.com/iotaledger/protocol-rfcs/blob/33570042d8f2241ecc9a9104f5eb38fbf4bc3c95/text/0017-message/0017-message.md).
+A more detailed description of this process on the protocol level can be found in [TIP-0006 (Tangle Message)](https://github.com/iotaledger/tips/blob/main/tips/TIP-0006/tip-0006.md).

 ## Sending a message in IOTA